Christ Church Georgetown in white text with dark blue background

 A number of opportunities to serve those in need exist on the physical premises of Christ Church.
 They include the Feeding Ministries, the Thrift Shop, the Winter Shelter, and the work of the Saint Francis Guild.
-For further information about any of the ministries listed below, please contact Tiffany Clark.
+For further information about any of the ministries listed below, please contact Chrissy Casey.

 Contact Chrissy Casey for more information.